 The coronavirus and lockdown happened just before my final treatment of this regime.
-My Consultant and I jointly decided to postpone the treatment because we were worried about me developing sepsis and needing hospital admission.
+I and my consultant jointly decided to postpone the treatment because we were worried about me developing sepsis and needing hospital admission.
 I had almost eight weeks with no treatment, which although stressful from the cancer point of view, gave my body time to recover from the previous treatments.

 Treatment at Clatterbridge Private Clinic has been outstanding

-My treatment since the Immunotherapy has been undertaken at Clatterbridge Private Clinic and I can honestly say it has been outstanding.
-The care, compassion, and professionalism shown by every member of the team, from administration, reception, HCAs, and Nurses has been brilliant.
+My treatment since the Immunotherapy has been undertaken at Clatterbridge Private Clinic.
+I can honestly say it has been outstanding.
+The care, compassion, and professionalism showed by every member of the team, from the administration, reception, HCAs, and Nurses have been brilliant.
 Nothing is ever too much trouble for any of them.
-Their dedication to patients undergoing the scariest, most mentally and physically debilitating time in their lives is a testament to each and every one of them.
+Their dedication to patients undergoing the scariest, most mentally and physically debilitating time in their lives is a testament to them.

-During the recent lockdown, they kept in touch with me and made me feel completely safe on the few occasions I had to venture out of shielding to attend the clinic because of problems.
+During the recent lockdown, they kept in touch with me.
+On the few occasions I had to venture out of shielding to attend the clinic because of problems, they made me feel completely safe.
 Dr Pope has been amazing and I trust him implicitly with my life.
 He is totally dedicated to the care of Mesothelioma patients, engaging in all the current research and development in trying to achieve a cure.
-I know he will do everything he can to keep me alive and well for as long as he can and that’s more than I could ever hope for.
+I know he will do everything he can to keep me alive and well for as long as he can.
+And that’s more than I could ever hope for.

 This has been a long journey so far, with every emotion under the sun.
-I never imagined that I’d get one cancer, let alone two with the latter one being a terminal cancer.
+I never imagined that I’d get one cancer, let alone two with the latter one being terminal cancer.
 I promised my family at the start of all this that I would not give in but would fight to the bitter end to survive for as long as I can and I’ve no intention of going back on that promise.
 My outlook on life has changed in that I now thank God for each day I’m still here and I appreciate more than ever everything that’s going on around me.
 I miss my nursing career and the patients I’d see.
-Giving it up was one of the hardest things I’ve ever had to do, despite the fact that the very hospital I commenced my training at was to be the one to give me this dreadful cancer.
+Giving it up was one of the hardest things I’ve ever had to do.

 Here at Clatterbridge Private Clinic, all our staff are dedicated to providing exceptional care to patients just like Sandra.
 We do everything we can to make their journey with us as positive and calming as possible.
 Our team of expert consultants have advanced knowledge of a variety of diseases and their forms, and we provide a wide range of innovative treatments, many of which are not available on the NHS.
 To find out more about treatment at Clatterbridge Private Clinic, please don’t hesitate to get in touch on 0151 556 5319, or email us at email@example.com